CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## Question 13

-What does it meant to "push" changes to Github?
+What does it mean to "push" changes to Github?

 You send the changes of your local repository to Github.